Tiledesk/tiledesk-server/README.md

 # Introduction

 Tiledesk is an Open Source Live Chat platform with integrated ChatBot written in NodeJs.
+Build your own customer support with a multi-channel platform for Web, Android and iOS

 # Prerequisites